School Field Trips

 We’ve got it all right here for students of any age!
 Third grade classes and above can request a docent led tour at least two weeks prior to your planned visit.
 For younger students, tours are self-guided with teachers or adults along to chaperone.
 Students will get just the right mix of learning and fun … all in our scenic and safe experience areas.

-When: Year round; the Rural Life Museum is closed New Year’s Day, Easter Sunday, Thanksgiving Day, Christmas Eve and Christmas Day.
+When: the Rural Life Museum is open daily, closed New Year’s Day, Easter Sunday, Thanksgiving Day, Christmas Eve and Christmas Day.

 Times: Earliest tour time is 8:00am when museum opens, and latest tour time is 4:00pm to allow for an hour long tour before museum closes at 5:00pm.